Wadley loop

-There is no regulation loop in a "Wadley-loop", which is why the term is in quotation marks, but the circuit topology is not known under more-correct names.
+There is no regulation loop in a "Wadley-loop", which is why the term is in quotation marks.
+However, the circuit configuration is not known by more accurate names.

 The "Wadley loop" was used in radio receivers from the 1950s to approximately 1980.
 The "Wadley loop" was mostly used in more expensive stationary radio receivers, but the "Wadley loop" was also used in a portable radio receiver (Barlow-Wadley XCR-30 Mark II).

 Overview

-In a traditional superheterodyne radio receiver, most oscillator drift and instability occur in the first frequency converter stage, because it is tunable and operating at a high frequency.
+In a traditional superheterodyne radio receiver, most oscillator drift and instability occur in the first frequency converter stage because it is tunable and operating at a high frequency.

 Unlike other drift-reducing techniques (such as crystal control or frequency synthesis), the Wadley Loop does not attempt to stabilize the oscillator.
 Instead, it cancels the drift mathematically.